subor/sdk/docs/en/topics/simulation_system.md

 A _simulation system_ is a standard PC similar to the Ruyi console.

-Below follows suggestions and instructions for building a simluation system or converting a regular PC.
+Below follows suggestions and instructions for building a simluation system.

 ## Recommended Hardware